twnlink/neptune-plugins/README.md

 Copy the following URL to the neptune plugin install page to install Experiments: `https://twnlink.github.io/neptune-plugins/Experiments`

-## Quality Tags
-Quality Tags adds tags next to each song that show what qualities are available for it.

-This plugin was inspired by [TidalTags](https://github.com/Inrixia/TidalTags).

-Copy the following URL to the neptune plugin install page to install Quality Tags: `https://twnlink.github.io/neptune-plugins/QualityTags`

 ## Song Share
 Allows you to send a song from the TIDAL mobile app to TIDAL desktop via the share sheet.